rcn-ee/tidl-api/docs/source/example.rst

 The imagenet example takes an image as input and outputs 1000 probabilities.
 Each probability corresponds to one object in the 1000 objects that the network is pre-trained with.
-Our example outputs top 5 probabilities as the most likely objects that the input image can be.
+Our example outputs top 5 predictions as the most likely objects that the input image can be.

 The following figure and tables shows an input image, top 5 predicted